Doctoral studies

 Aim of the course

-The aim of this course is to introduce PhD students to various theoretical classical and modern perspectives and approaches within the sociology of law, legal anthropology and socio-legal studies.
+This course aims to introduce PhD students to various theoretical classical and modern perspectives and approaches within the sociology of law and legal anthropology.

-The course will be delivered through seminars where samples of research perspectives will be critically presented and discussed in the broader context of the field of socio-legal research.
+The course will be delivered through seminars where samples of research perspectives will be critically presented and discussed in the broader context of socio-legal research.

-The course is delivered through a combination of lectures, exercises and seminars.
-Participation in exercises and seminars is compulsory.
-In case of legitimate absence caused by accidents, sudden illness or similar events, students are given additional tasks to complete.
-This also applies to students who have missed lectures due to their duties as student representatives.
+The course is hybrid and is delivered through ten seminars of two hours.
+The seminars will be a combination of student presentations and discussions.
+Participation in course activities is compulsory and in a minimum of 90% of the seminars.
+In case of legitimate absence caused by accidents, sudden illness or similar events, students are given additional tasks to complete, equivalent to a two-hour workload.
+This also applies to students who have missed lectures due to their duties as student representatives, conference participation etc.

 Language of instruction